th1j5/ouroboros.rocks/content/en/docs/Concepts/fa.md

 together to create a logical "layer".
 System 1 runs a "client" program, System 2 runs a "server" program.

-We are going to explain in some detail the steps that Ourobros takes to establish a flow between the "client" and "server" program so they can communicate.
+We are going to explain in some detail the steps that Ouroboros takes to establish a flow between the "client" and "server" program so they can communicate.